 Sometimes, mold can be hiding in plain sight.
 If you have carpet in your home, mold could be growing right under your feet.
 Peel back a corner of your carpet and carpet padding to double-check for any mold growth.

 Mold is at its worst when leaks are around

 On top of all these hot-spots, you should be extra cautious if you have experienced any leaky windows or roof issues.
 Severe weather can damage roof shingles and let in moisture, which in turn can encourage mold growth in attic spaces.
 Again, dark areas of your home with exposed wood (cellulose) combined with moisture creates the perfect storm for mold.

 Not only can mold exacerbate your allergy symptoms, but it can have serious health consequences with long-term exposure.
 Even if there isn’t a mold infestation in your home, you could be experiencing allergies due to nominal levels of mold spores in the air, in your carpet or soft surfaces of the home, or even your wardrobe.

-If you’d like to get tested for mold and dozens of other common allergens, contact us today.
+If you’d like to get tested for mold and dozens of other common allergens, book your appointment online today.